89luca89/pakkero/README.md

 ### Execution

-As explained above, we will use a memory file desciptor to execute the binary without passing for the storage.
+As explained above, we will use a memory file descriptor to execute the binary without passing for the storage.

 The binary will be executed using the `Command` library of Go, that uses the syscall exec under the hood, so no new shells are instantiated.